henesy/blog/content/concy0/index.md

 The summer of 2022 I had the chance to explain Go programming patterns I - and I assume others - use regularly in writing concurrent systems to my three interns who had never seen Go before.

-Although many university courses will talk about threading, they do not necessarily discuss concurrency, rarely if ever Go, and rarely go in depth on polymorphism.
+Although many university courses will talk about threading, they do not necessarily discuss concurrency, rarely if ever Go, and rarely go in depth on parametric polymorphism.

 The state of affairs is unfortunate, it means that although Go and plenty of other 'current generation' programming languages have been publicly available for years, [Go since at least 2012](https://tip.golang.org/doc/devel/release#go1), the present situation in many computer science programs is not very different from the state of affairs ten years ago.